CognonicLabs/awesome-AI-kubernetes/README.md

 [Helm Chart for Elastic-Fluentd-Kibana logging](https://github.com/cdwv/efk-stack-helm) Helm chart to deploy a working logging solution using the ElasticSearch - Fluentd - Kibana stack on Kubernetes

 ---

+[Draft](https://draft.sh/) A tool for developers to create cloud-native applications on Kubernetes https://github.com/Azure/draft Draft makes it easier for developers to build applications that run on Kubernetes by doing two main things:
+- The draft create command gives developers the artifacts they need to build and run their applications in Kubernetes
+- The draft up command builds the container image for an application and deploys it to Kubernetes

+[Draft Pack Repository Plugin](https://github.com/draftcreate/draft-pack-repo) Draft Pack Repository Plugin (or draft pack-repo for short) enables users to fetch, list, add and remove pack repositories to bootstrap all of their internal and external projects.
+It is incredibly opinionated on how to fetch, list, add and remove these repositories whereas Draft core does not care about these concepts.
+This also enables the Draft community to come up alternative forms of pack repositories by implementing their own plugin for fetching down these packs, so it made sense to initially spike the tooling as an entirely separate project.

+---